On-Demand Options

 Speakers

 Principal in Noviello & Noviello, Esqs. and Principal in Matthew A. Noviello, P.E., L.S., in Carmel, NYMr.
-Noviello is an attorney-at-law, a professional engineer, and land surveyor who enjoys teaching.
-He has taught real property law, survey law and, more recently, alpine skiing.
-Mr. Noviello received his Master of Engineering degree, his Bachelor of Science degree in Industrial Engineering, with honors, and his AAS degree in Engineering, all from Rochester Institute of Technology.
-He received his juris doctor degree from Rutgers University School of Law-Newark.
-Mr. Noviello has maintained a professional engineering firm and a general practice law firm since 1984, and he has practiced land surveying since 1991, with ten years in industry and six years in government.
-He is a licensed professional engineer in the states of New York, Connecticut, New Jersey, and Pennsylvania.
-Mr. Noviello is a New York and Connecticut licensed land surveyor.
-He holds law licenses in New York State Courts, US Supreme Court, Federal Court for the Southern District of New York, and Federal Court for the State of New Jersey.
+Noviello is an Attorney-at-Law, a Professional Engineer, and a Land Surveyor who enjoys teaching.
+In addition to teaching continuing education courses for Attorneys-at-Law, Professional Engineers, Land Surveyors, and Architects, he has taught real property law, survey law, alpine skiing, and, more recently, adaptive skiing.
+Mr. Noviello received his Masters of Engineering degree, his Bachelor of Science degree in Industrial Engineering, with honors, and his AAS degree in Engineering, all from Rochester Institute of Technology.
+He received his Juris Doctor degree from Rutgers University School of Law-Newark.
+Mr. Noviello has maintained a professional engineering firm and a general practice law firm since 1984 and has practiced land surveying since 1991 including 10 years in industry and six years in government.
+He is a licensed Professional Engineer in the states of New York, Connecticut, New Jersey, and Pennsylvania.
+Mr. Noviello is a licensed Land Surveyor in New York and Connecticut.
+He is an Attorney-at-Law in New York and New Jersey State Courts, the U.S. Supreme Court, the Federal Court for the Southern District of New York, and the Federal Court for the State of New Jersey.

 $339.00|6.5